Anthony “Buck” J. Cifelli, age 84, returned home to the Lord on December 3, 2019.

 The Raisian Family Funeral Home has been entrusted with the arrangements.

-To plant a tree in memory of Anthony "Buck" J. Cifelli, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Anthony "Buck" J. Cifelli, please visit our floral store.

 St. Jude Children's Research Hospital